Mount Everest: Height, Location, Facts And More

 The Sherpa People: Guardians of the Mountain

 Sherpa people are known as the guardians of the mountain who have been living in the Everest region for generations.
-They are playing a big role for mountaineering as expert guides and porters, helping climbers navigate the tough terrain and often risking their lives.
+They are playing a big role in mountaineering as expert guides and porters, helping climbers navigate the tough terrain and often risking their lives.
 Sherpas have unique physical adaptations that allow them to live and work comfortably at high altitudes, making them true heroes of the mountain.

 Local Culture and Traditions